 At Buckinghamshire New University we treat you like professional filmmakers.
 Films are analysed and deconstructed so you can apply those techniques to your work.
 You won’t just stop at learning about film and television, you will cover webcasting as well.

+BNU is a great place to start your learning.
+When you’re surrounded by so many creative students and lecturers, you can’t help but be inspired to dream big.
 We create the industry on campus, giving you every opportunity to collaborate across courses, just like the real world.
-You will work with our audio specialists on the Audio and Music Production course and our selection of new stars in the Performing Arts course.
+You will get the chance to collaborate with other BNU courses that make up the team that sit behind film and television production, such as audio specialists on the Audio and Music Production course and our selection of new stars in the Performing Arts course.

 This course is industry recognised by ScreenSkills, the industry-led skills body for the UK's screen-based industries and carries the ScreenSkills quality-mark which indicates courses best suited to prepare students for a career in the screen industries.